Written by Teddy Kyung Lee | CTO | ICTK

 Via PUF Hardware Wallet

 A hardware wallet for CBDC applications can be built in many ways, where applying the Root of Trust technology is crucial to protect digital assets.
-We propose the Via PUF based hardware wallets whose variations are in USB dongle type or smartcard type for standalone applications (Figure 4), and a USIM/eSIM card type for mobile applications.
+We propose the Via PUF based hardware wallets whose variations are in a USB dongle type or a smartcard type for standalone applications (Figure 4), and a USIM/eSIM card type for mobile applications.

 Figure 4.
 Types of Hardware Wallet for CBDCs